-The Piedmont Lithium Project currently comprises nearly 1,200 acres.
-We own approximately 25% of these acres, with the remainder subject to option agreements generally expiring between mid-2020 and early 2023.
-Nearly 80% of the Project's acreage falls within three contiguous parcels of approximately 530 acres, 255 acres and 135 acres.
+At June 30, 2019, the Project comprised approximately 2,207 acres.
+At June 30, 2019, we owned approximately 56 acres, with the remainder subject to option agreements generally expiring between mid-2020 and early 2023.
+Approximately 63% of the Project's acreage falls within three (3) contiguous parcels of approximately 1,004 acres, 255 acres and 135 acres.

 Our option agreements generally provide for annual option payments, bonus payments during periods when we conduct drilling and royalty payments during periods when we conduct mining.
-Our annual option payments total approximately \$200,000, drilling bonuses average approximately \$1.00 per drill foot and royalty payments for option properties are expected to average approximately \$1.00 per ton.
-Our option agreements generally provide us with a purchase option pursuant to which we choose to purchase the option properties at a specified premium over fair market value.
+Our annual option payments totaled approximately \$360,000 for fiscal 2019, drilling bonuses have averaged approximately \$1.00 per drill foot and royalty payments for option properties are expected to average approximately \$1.00 per ton of ore processed.
+Our option agreements generally provide us with an option to purchase the optioned property at a specified premium over fair market value.
 Our obligation to make annual option payments and drilling payments will terminate with respect to a property if we exercise our purchase option.